 Is the NFL Franchise Tag Good or Bad?

 Well, it depends on who you ask.
 The franchise tag is deeply anti-capitalistic, since it allows teams to lock down players who otherwise would almost certainly make more money on the open market.
-(And as most readers know, I’m evangelical about the powers of the market.)
+(And as regular readers of my work know, I’m evangelical about the powers of the market.)

 Players generally loathe the franchise tag because it impacts their ability to get maximum money from the market.
 It also forces them to play on a one-year deal, where an untimely injury right before hitting the market (again) would negatively impact a player’s ability to reach a long-term deal.